-- PhysicaL illness – Get good physical care, take prescribed mediation, and seek treatment for untreated issues.
+- PhysicaL illness – Get good physical care, take prescribed medication, and seek treatment for untreated issues.

-- Eating – Eat diverse, nourishing foods, and mindfully reject diet culture messaging when can associate food and shame.
+- Eating – Eat diverse, nourishing foods, and mindfully reject diet culture messaging to avoid associating food and shame.

 - Altering drugs – Avoid mood-altering substances and only take prescribed drugs in the prescribed amounts.

 - Sleep – Try to get at least 7 hours of sleep to support physical and mental health.